-Follow the links below for pages where I host pdf files from talks and lectures, and any software I have written which I think may be useful/interesting to others.
+Some useful pdf files from talks and lectures, and the roff software which may be useful/interesting to others.

 Pete Phillips, Director, Surgical Materials Testing Lab - pete 'at' smtl.co.uk